Steve-Fenton/jekyll-boilerplate/index.md

 Welcome to Jekyll Boilerplate.
 A super-lightweight, accessible, SEO friendly starter project for [Jekyll](https://jekyllrb.com/).

 :::note
-This project is available on [GitHub - Jekyll Boilerplate](https://github.com/Steve-Fenton/jekyll-boilerplate){:target="_blank"}.
+The Jekyll Boilerplate source code is available on [GitHub](https://github.com/Steve-Fenton/jekyll-boilerplate){:target="_blank"}.
 :::

-Jekyll Boilerplate is built on some strong opinions, such as:
+Jekyll Boilerplate is built on some strong opinions:

-- The best way to *serve* web pages is to *have* web pages
-- Everything should work without JavaScript, especially the navigation
-- A minimal software supply chain is easier to manage and less risky
 - Accessibility is not just important, it's fundamental

-> This project does **not** contain jQuery, Node modules, or front-end frameworks.
+- Everythings should still work without JavaScript
+- The democratising force in the World Wide Web is HTML files
+- Software supply chains should be minimal

+> Jekyll Boilerplate minimises third-party dependencies.
+There aren't any plugins, jQuery isn't in the picture, and there are no front-end frameworks.
 >
 > It's just majestic HTML, simple CSS, and some minor non-essential enhancements in plain JavaScript. <cite>Steve Fenton</cite>

-Out of the box, Jekyll Boilerplate is a "top scores" high-performance website.
-This is a standard test that covers the performance of the website, how fast the site is visible and interactive, whether the screen has major layout shifts, and more.
-As well as performance, it checks for accessibility, best practices, and SEO friendliness.
+Out of the box, Jekyll Boilerplate is a "top scores" high-performance website in the Pagespeed lab.
+[Pagespeed Insights](https://developers.google.com/speed/docs/insights/v5/about?hl=en-US) tests website performance on mobile and desktop across a number of measurements.

 ![Jekyll Boilerplate lighthouse score of 100 in performance, accessibility, SEO, and best practices](/assets/img/lighthouse-scores.webp){:loading="lazy"}

-Lighthouse scores aren't everything, but the real user experience of using blazingly fast accessible websites *is*.
+Test scores aren't everything, but Jekyll Boilerplate is light and fast.